 - Be curious and don’t be afraid!

-So there you have it, an honest and open insight into the world of periods in all their glory and gory!
-Whatever your personal preference, we want to open up the stigma surrounding periods.
-We want our Kittens and Toms to embrace periods in all their natural beauty.
-The female body is beautiful, incredible, powerful.
-Periods are a phenomenal part of the female body, not a subject to be ashamed of, embarrassed by or a cause for conflict in any relationship.
+So there you have it, an honest and open insight into the world of periods in all their glory!
+Whatever your personal preference, we want to open up the stigma surrounding periods and period sex.

 And our main word of advice, whatever your preference, whatever you chose to do – have bloody good fun!